EnisR/PythonGame/README.txt

 The window will open leading you to main start.
 The main start includes 4 buttons :
-Start Game - to start
+Start Game - to start  >>> You then proceed to new window and select 3 levels : Easy, Medium, Hard based on the score you have to get
 Music Toggle Button - to turn it on or off
 Sounds Toggle Button - to turn it on or off
 Exit Game - simply ends the program